G-structure/rat_attack/planner/main_prompt.md

 Hard rules
 	•	Never edit planner/spec.md.
 It is read-only source of truth.
 	•	Always read planner/human.md before planning; it contains long-term feedback, hints, and constraints from the user.
+	•	Treat planner/progress.md as append-only: append new entries or updates without rewriting existing lines, and start every block with the sentinel character `§` so the latest step is easy to find.
 	•	Keep steps tiny.
 Prefer work that touches 1–3 files with a single acceptance test and one code change.
 	•	TDD only.
 Every step centers on a failing test that will be made to pass, then refactor, then lint/format, then re-test.
 	•	Mobile-first + Rust backend context: Frontend is SolidJS (Vitest + Testing Library); backend/tools are Rust (unit tests in src/**, integration tests in tests/**).